sjud/leptos_tauri_from_scratch/README.md

 codegen-units = 1
 lto = true
 ```
 We'll use resolver two because we're using a modern version of Rust.
-We'll list our workspace members. `codegen-units = 1` and `lto = true` are good things to have for our eventual release.
+We'll list our workspace members. `codegen-units = 1` and `lto = true` are good things to have for our eventual release, they make the wasm file smaller.
 <br><br>
-What we're going to want to do is use cargo leptos for building our SSR server and trunk for building our CSR client that we bundle into apps with tauri.
+What we're going to do is use `cargo leptos`` for building our SSR server and we'll call trunk from `cargo tauri` for building our CSR client that we bundle into our different apps.
 Let's add a `Trunk.toml` file.
 ```toml
 [build]